Krishna-Noutiyal/ITR-Kit/form-16_generator/README.md

-# Form-16 Generator
+# Sola

 ## Overview

-Form-16 Generator is a software tool designed to automate the generation of Form-16 documents using ITR format Excel files.
+Sola is a software tool designed to automate the generation of Form-16 documents using ITR format Excel files.
 It simplifies the process of extracting relevant details and creating professional Form-16 documents.

 ## Features